-“He’s had enough bad shit happen,” Nate says.
+“He’s had enough bad shit happen,” Nate replies.
 He takes hold of Amy’s waist and puts her back on the floor.
 “I don’t want to add to it.”

-The pair of them follow me out of the house to the garage.
-As we wait for the roller door to lift, Amy separates herself from Nate and comes to stand by my side.
-She nudges against my arm.
+Dark thoughts swirl around my brain when I think of what Nate did.
+The heaviness in my hands returns and I gesture for them to step outside before slamming the front door shut harder than necessary.
+When I stride around them and head for the garage, they trail behind me, whispering as we go.
+While we wait for the roller door to lift, Amy separates herself from Nate and comes to stand by my side.
+She nudges against my arm with her skinny shoulder.
 The first time I ignore her, but when she does it a second time, I glance down at her.

 Empathy fills her dark eyes.
 She slips her hand inside mine and squeezes.
 After a beat, I return her grip.
 I want to tell her to get the fuck away from me—I don’t need her support—but her touch has soothed the heavy ache in my hands and made the memories dull a little.

-My eyes flutter shut.
+Relaxing into the feel of her, I allow my eyes to flutter shut.
 I’m so fucking weary.
+Since we found Nate, my head has refused to be silent.
 I can’t sleep.
 I can’t fuck.
 I hardly have the energy to train.
 Having Amy squeeze my hand has been the closest I’ve come to a semblance of peace since last weekend.

-“If you need to talk—” Opening my eyes before she’s finished her sentence, I drop Amy’s hand and take a deliberate step away from her.
+“If you need to talk—” Opening my eyes before she’s finished her sentence, I drop her hand and take a deliberate step away from her.

 Only problem with their approach is that I don’t want to talk.

 I’m quite content with the way I am.